OrenKGit/CSE151A_GP/README.md

     - At the moment we plan to look into implementing a random forest model and a neural network as both can be used for strong multi-class classifiers.
   - With future models we would look to perform hyperparameter tuning to boost model performance.
   - We may have to balance our dataset by star rating so that we don't have an imbalance such as 70% of reviews being 5 star.

+# Milestone 4:

+In this milestone you will focus on building your second model.
+You will also need to evaluate your this model and see where it fits in the underfitting/overfitting graph.

+1. Evaluate your data, labels and loss function.
+Were they sufficient or did you have have to change them.
+-
+2. Train your second model

+3. Evaluate your model compare training vs test error

+4. Where does your model fit in the fitting graph, how does it compare to your first model?

+5. Did you perform hyper parameter tuning?
+K-fold Cross validation?
+Feature expansion?
+What were the results?

+5. What is the plan for the next model you are thinking of and why?

+6. Update your readme with this info added to the readme with links to the jupyter notebook!

+7. Conclusion section: What is the conclusion of your 2nd model?
+What can be done to possibly improve it?
+How did it perform to your first and why?

+Please make sure your second model has been trained, and predictions for train, val and test are done and analyzed.